AI Didn't Kill the Software Engineering Job. It Promoted It.

 TrueUp's hiring data shows over 67,000 open software engineering positions globally, the highest it has been in more than three years.
 The engineers struggling to fill them are the ones still waiting for the job to go back to what it was in 2022.

 TrueUp, a hiring analytics firm that tracks real-time tech job postings, is currently tracking over 67,000 open software engineering roles globally.
 That is a 30% increase since the start of 2026 and roughly double the number of openings from the market low in mid-2023.
-TrueUp founder Amit Taylor has been direct about it: the data does not support the claim that AI is replacing engineers.
+TrueUp founder Amit Taylor has been direct.
+The data does not support the claim that AI is replacing engineers.

 The Role Did Not Disappear.
 It Changed.

-Companies are not posting 67,000 openings to rebuild the engineering teams they had in 2022.
-They are hiring for a different kind of engineer than they were then.
+Companies are not posting 67,000 openings to rebuild 2022 teams.
+They are hiring for a different profile.

 More Code, More Owners Needed